How to watch Texas Gov. Greg Abbott’s State of the State address - NewsBreak

 How to watch

-Watch on KXAN (which has temporarily moved to channel 54.5) or on a livestream on KXAN.com .
+As a public service, Nexstar will make the live feed of the telecast available to every broadcast company serving Texas.
 Copyright 2023 Nexstar Media Inc. All rights reserved.
 This material may not be published, broadcast, rewritten, or redistributed.

 Comments / 0